yashaspa/aspirantAI/README.md

 ## Data Collection

 ### Internal Data Sources:
-- **Yashas**: Uploading all CSCI 1133 materials from three distinct classes to the `trainingf` folder on our GitHub repository.
+- **Yashas**: Uploading all CSCI 1133 materials from three distinct classes to the `data` folder on our GitHub repository.
-- **Tim**: Converting the existing data in the `trainingf` folder into a CSV format for easier processing.
+- **Tim**: Converting the existing data in the `data` folder into a CSV format for easier processing.

 ### External Data Sources:
 To enrich the model's understanding, we're incorporating external datasets: